“Sing unto Him a new song; play skilfully with a loud noise.”

 It’s a more complex story for surely the greatest metal band steeped in Christian influence: Trouble.
 The Chicago doom lords’ singer Eric Wagner resented the ‘white metal’ tag bestowed on them by their label, Metal Blade, but largely, it seems, due to the prejudice of unbelievers.
 “Once you’re labelled something, some people may not give the music the chance it deserves because of that label,” Wagner said to Metal Assault in 2013.
 “I wasn’t out to save anybody, I was just exploring my life.”

 Eric’s perspective highlights the inverted snobbery against Christian metal among secular headbangers, which might explain why the only subgenre that has produced multiple Christian scene leaders is equally scorned by elitists: metalcore.
-As I Lay Dying, The Devil Wears Prada, Underoath, August Burns Red, Norma Jean, Haste The Day, Memphis May Fire and Austin Carlile’s previous band Attack Attack! have all crossed over into metal’s mainstream in a way that only really 80s Christian Rock band Stryper attained in previous decades.
+As I Lay Dying, The Devil Wears Prada, Underoath, August Burns Red, Norma Jean, Haste The Day and Memphis May Fire have all crossed over into metal’s mainstream in a way that only really 80s Christian Rock band Stryper attained in previous decades.

 Christian Metal isn’t a sound.
 Every metallic subgenre has its Christian representatives, from the 80s glam of Stryper, Holy Soldier and Bloodgood to the audacious ‘unblack metal’ of Horde, Antestor and Crimson Moonlight.
 But as Trouble, Place Of Skulls and The Gates Of Slumber attest, it’s arguably doom metal where the Biblical impulse makes most sense, perhaps because of the crosses worn by Black Sabbath and the perspectives embraced in the After Forever lyrics.